Yoga For Back Pain Relief

 1. Cat-Cow

-This gentle, accessible backbend stretches and mobilizes the spine.
-Practicing this pose also stretches your torso, shoulders, and neck.
+This gentle, accessible backbend is a key part of back pain yoga, designed to stretch and mobilize the spine while also opening up your torso, shoulders, and neck.

-• Place your wrists underneath your shoulders and your knees underneath your hips.
+- Position your wrists directly beneath your shoulders and your knees aligned under your hips.

-• Balance your weight evenly between all four points.
+- Balance your weight evenly across all four points.

-• Inhale as you look up and let your stomach drop down toward the mat.
+- Inhale as you look up, letting your stomach drop toward the mat.

-• Exhale as you tuck your chin into your chest, draw your navel toward your spine, and arch your spine toward the ceiling.
+- Exhale as you tuck your chin to your chest, draw your navel toward your spine, and arch your spine toward the ceiling.

 2. Downward-Facing Dog